 Classical physics should say that the light wave Einstein was looking at would have a relative speed of zero.
 This contradict Maxwell’s equations that show light always has the same speed: 186,000 miles a second.
 Another problem with relative speeds is they show that the laws of electromagnetism change depending on your vantage point.
 Which contradicted classical physics as well (which said the laws of physics were the same for everyone.)

 This led to Einstein’s eventual musings on the theory of special relativity, which he broke down into the everyday example of a person standing beside a moving train.
 Comparing observations with a person inside the train.
-He imagined the train being at a point in the track equally between two trees.
+He imagined the train being at a point in the track equally between two trees in essay writing service.
 If a bolt of lightning hit both trees at the same time, due to the motion of the train, the person on the train would see the bolt hit one tree before the other tree.
 But the person beside the track would see simultaneous strikes.